-To understand the potential association between vinyl chloride exposure and NHL, I reviewed the NHL general causation report prepared by Dr. Goodman (2025).
+To understand the potential association between vinyl chloride exposure and CLL, I reviewed the NHL general causation report prepared by Dr. Goodman (2025).
 In addition, I reviewed the conclusions from regulatory agency vinyl chloride toxicological reports.
-Overall, ATSDR (2024b) and US EPA (2003b) did not conclude that vinyl chloride exposure is a known cause of NHL in humans.
-In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) did not comment on evidence for an association between vinyl chloride exposure and NHL.
+Overall, ATSDR (2024b) and US EPA (2003b) did not conclude that vinyl chloride exposure is a known cause of leukemia or NHL in humans.
+In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that the evidence for causation is "below equipoise" for exposure to vinyl chloride and leukemia based predominantly on an epidemiology meta-analysis that observed no elevated risk.
+ATSDR (2017b) did not comment on evidence for an association between vinyl chloride exposure and NHL.